subnero1/MapMaths.jl/README.md

 Fast and flexible coordinate conversions for Julia.

-⚠️ WARNING ⚠️: This package is currently in an experimental phase.
-See [below](#outlook) for details.
+⚠️ WARNING️: This package is currently in an experimental phase.
+See [below](#history-outlook--alternatives) for details.

 ## How Does It Work?